marthydavid/docker-java-sample-webapp/README.md

 ## Usage
-Edit kubernetes.yml with the correct url and secret name then: `kubectl apply -f kubernetes.yaml`
+Edit kubernetes.yml with the correct url and secret name then: `kubectl apply -f kubernetes.yaml` Or install it with helm it's located under src/main/kubernetes/helm-chart
 ## Test it:
 Check if pod is running: